 Workers under age 50 can contribute up to $17,500 to their 401(k) account each year, although your employer may only match up to a certain amount or percent.
 Once you have maxed out the employer match, you may want to consider other retirement fund options, such as a Roth IRA.

-Roth IRAs have income limits and lower contribution limits -- $5,500 per year for those under age 50 as of 2013 -- but they have the advantage of growing tax-free.
-Deposits to a Roth IRA cannot be deducted, but there are no taxes on money withdrawn after age 59 ½.
+Roth IRAs have income limits and lower contribution limits but they have the advantage of growing tax-free.
+Deposits to a Roth IRA cannot be deducted, but there are no taxes on money withdrawn after age 59 and a half.

 Traditional IRAs are another option.
 Money deposited in the account can be deducted now, but withdrawals at retirement time are subject to taxes.
 VandeVelde says Roth IRAs tend to be more popular, but traditional IRAs may make sense for those close to retirement age.